GM-Samuelstein/Docstrings/Classes/README.md

 <h1 align="center">Classes Documentation - Google Style</h1>
-Write the docstrings for your Python classes according the format below. <br /> <br />
+Write the docstrings for your Python classes according to the format below. <br /> <br />

 ```
 """